Samuel1698/fakeViewport/README.md

-# SNAPSHOT
-You are currently seeing the snapshot branch.
-This is where I make rapid changes and experiment with new code.
-If this branch is ahead of main, it is most likely broken.
-Check the [latest release](https://github.com/Samuel1698/fakeViewport/releases) or go to [main](https://github.com/Samuel1698/fakeViewport/tree/main) for a stable version of the code.
----

 # Fake Viewport

 Tired of refreshing the Unifi store only to see the Viewport out of stock?
 Me too.
 So I created a $30 alternative using a **Dell Wyse Thin Client** and this script.
 With this setup, you can automatically and remotely launch the Protect Live View of your choosing, handle login if the session expires, recover from temporary connection issues, and resolve random webpage hiccups.